Matthew-Hiebing/Math-Practice-101-React/README.md

 # Python Math Game Using React

-Thie project was created to handle the front-end of the Python Math Game website, [here](https://math-game-practice.herokuapp.com/).
+This project was created to handle the front-end of the Python Math Game website, [here](https://math-game-practice.herokuapp.com/).

 It is currently under construction and still uses Django for the front-end.